MichaelSp/elasticsearch-logs-plugin/README.md

 ### Limitations

-Currently the plugin is only able to push the logs to Elasticsearch but the way to read the logs from ElasticSearch and display in Jenkins is not yet implemented.
+Currently the plugin is only able to push the logs to Elasticsearch but the way back to read the logs from ElasticSearch and display in Jenkins is not yet implemented.
 The initial scope of this plugin was to use it it in a [JenkinsFileRunner](https://github.com/jenkinsci/jenkinsfile-runner) scenario.